MarkusEicher/free-genai-bootcamp-2025/final-specs.md

 - Styled Components & Tailwind CSS
 - TypeScript
 - Jest & React Testing Library
+- There will no authentication or authorization Everything be treated as a single user

 ### Backend
 - Next.js 14+ (App Router)